The Ultimate Guide To Replacing TCE Degreasers & Cleaning Fluids

 The risk is greater for workers exposed to TCE on a regular basis or for long periods of time.
 Through chronic exposure, TCE may cause damage to the central nervous system, kidneys, liver, immune system, reproductive system, and to the developing fetus.
 TCE is also known to cause cancer in both humans and animals.

-TCE is a VOC (Volatile Organic Compound) that contributes to global warming due to its release of harmful emissions into the air.
+TCE is a VOC (Volatile Organic Compound) that contributes to smog due to its release of harmful emissions into the air.
 It can also cause soil pollution and water pollution that may be harmful to plants, fish and animals.
 TCE most commonly finds its way into drinking water through industrial discharge or from improper disposal of industrial wastes at landfills.
 It is often found in soil and groundwater pollution at Superfund sites and has triggered numerous lawsuits filed by people affected.

 TCE requires special maintenance to prevent it from turning acid in the vapor degreaser, requiring additional investments in time and materials.